Reddish South railway station

-Reddish South railway station is a stop on the Stockport–Stalybridge Line in Reddish, Stockport, England.
+Reddish South railway station is a stop on the Stockport–Stalybridge line in Reddish, Stockport, England.
 The station, used by only 26 passengers in 2013/14, is one of the quietest on the UK rail network.
-From May 1992 until May 2018, it was served by parliamentary services in order to avoid formal proceeding to close the line.
+From May 1992 until May 2018, it was served by parliamentary services in order to avoid a formal proceeding to close the line.
 Despite the low passenger numbers, the line itself is used regularly for freight traffic and empty stock transfers.

 History

-Reddish South was opened when the line between Stockport and Guide Bridge was completed by the Manchester and Birmingham Railway in October 1845.
-It was taken over by the London and North Western Railway (LNWR), following a merger of the two companies in 1846.
+Reddish South was opened by the London and North Western Railway (LNWR) when the line between Stockport and Guide Bridge was completed on 1 August 1849.
+The line from Stalybridge to Huddersfield opened on the same date, thus giving the LNWR access to Yorkshire.
 The 19th-century civil engineering firm John Brogden and Sons was the contractor.